jamesoh3928/MoonRust/README.md

 #### Options for Table:

 For the `table` type, we are currently considering two different approaches.
 One is storing a vector that contains a pair of a key and corresponding Lua value.
 To get or update a value at a given key, we would iterate through the vector and find the pair where the first element is the key.
-Note that the type of a key stored in the table is an `LValue` because in Lua, any value (barring `nil`) can be a key in the table.
+Note that the type of a key stored in the table is an `LuaValue` because in Lua, any value (barring `nil`) can be a key in the table.
 This option will be a lot cleaner to implement, but it will have poor performance compared to a standard key-value collection.

 ```rust
 struct Table(Vec<(LuaValue, Rc<LuaValue>>))
 ```

-The second option is using a `HashMap` where the key is `LValue` and the value will be `Rc<LuaValue>`.
-This will make accessing elements in the table faster, but we might run into some obstacles in making `LuaValue` hashable (for example, floating point values do not implement `Hash` by default in Rust).
+The second option is using a `HashMap` where the key is `LuaValue` and the value will be `Rc<LuaValue>`.
+This will make accessing elements in the table faster.
+Initially, we didn't know how to make the `LuaValue` hashable with regards to Lua numbers.
+This is because Lua numbers can be integers or floats, and Rust doesn't have a default `Hash` function for floating point values.
+To get around this, we were advised to read in the floats as bytes (via to_be_bytes()) and then create our own function to hash those values.

 ```rust
 struct Table(HashMap<LuaValue, Rc<LuaValue>>)